eltonvs/coding-style/README.md

 }
 ```

-**IMPORTANT:** Nowadays every site must to be accessible for any device, so you should prefer relative units over the absolute ones
+**IMPORTANT:** Nowadays every site must to accessible for any device, so you should prefer relative units over the absolute ones

 ### CSS Declaration Order